Phoebe Hopps, Chair

 Phoebe Hopps is a community organizer and activist.
 She was the leader and founder for the Michigan chapter of the Women's March on Washington, mobilizing thousands of participants to attend the march.
 In November 2016, Hopps traded a career in project management and global travel to dedicate herself full-time to community organizing.
 Her focus is on immigration rights, religious and racial freedom, upholding the Affordable Care Act, and environmental protection.
-A native New Yorker, she has called Michigan home for the past five years.
+A native New Yorker, she has called Michigan home for the past seven years.
 She lives on Lake Michigan with her husband and son and has a passion for international adventure travel.

 Marilyn Jaquish is Faculty Emeritus at Northwestern Michigan College.
 Marilyn taught English, Journalism, and Professional Communications at NMC from 1980 to 2016.
 She, with a small group of students, founded White Pine Press, the student newspaper, in 1983.
 Currently serving on the Traverse City Human Rights Commission, Marilyn has lived in Traverse City since 1978.
 In addition to her NMC teaching career, she served in the U.S. Peace Corps in the Philippine Islands, was a reporter for the Indianapolis (IN) Times, and a writing coach at the Traverse City Record-Eagle.